-Sandstones similar to those of the Garber Formation, except Wellington sandstones tend to be slightly finer grained, and exhibit fewer channel-form lower contacts; most are friable, fine- to very fine-grained, slightly argillaceous and calcareous; color a moderate orange pink to moderate reddish brown; large- and small-scale trough-cross-bedding common; most basal sandstone contacts planar, although some outcrops do show scoured and channel-form lower contacts; cement generally an iron-oxide, with some local patches of calcite cement.
-Basal third of formation consists of thicker intervals of friable, trough-cross-bedded, fine- to locally medium-grained sandstone belonging to Fallis Sandstone Member; texturally, Fallis sandstones are somewhat coarser grained than those sandstone intervals of upper Wellington, and they are slightly more friable due to lack of calcite dolomite conglomerate bed (Patterson, 1933).
-Often the top of the Wellington Formation is marked by a 5 to 10 meters thick concretionary shale interval that has a well-developed paleosol horizon.
-Total thickness of the formation about 75 to 250 meters, and thinning to the north and south.
+claystone and concretionary clayshale, with minor siltstone and sandstone breccias locally.
+Sandstones similar to those of the Garber Formation, except Wellington sandstones tend to be slightly finer grained, and exhibit fewer channel-form lower contacts; most are friable, fine- to very finegrained, slightly argillaceous and calcareous; color a moderate orange pink to moderate reddish brown; large- and small-scale trough-cross-bedding common; most basal sandstone contacts planar, although some outcrops do show scoured and channel-form lower contacts; cement generally an iron-oxide, with some local patches of calcite cement.
+Basal third of formation consists of thicker intervals of friable, trough-cross-bedded, fine- to locally medium-grained sandstone belonging to the Fallis Sandstone Member; texturally, Fallis sandstones are somewhat coarser grained than those sandstone intervals of upper Wellington, and they are slightly more friable due to lack of calcite

+The base of the Wellington Formation coincides in most places with a 5 to 7 centimeter thick dolomite conglomerate bed (Patterson, 1933).
+Often the top of the Wellington Formation is marked by a 5 to 10 meter thick concretionary shale interval that has a well-developed paleosol horizon.
+Total thickness of the formation about 75 to 260 meters, and generally thins to the south.